 Small Business Administration (SBA) Loans

-The Small Business Administration (SBA) was founded in 1953 by Dwight Eisenhower, but its roots go back to the Reconstruction Finance Corporation (RFC) of the Herbert Hoover administration.
+The Small Business Administration (SBA) was founded in 1953 by Dwight Eisenhower.
+However, its roots go back to the Reconstruction Finance Corporation (RFC) of the Herbert Hoover administration.
 The SBA was originally conceived to “counsel, aid, protect and assist, insofar as possible, the interests of small business concerns.”
 As such, the SBA offers guarantees to certain small businesses to help finance investments and operations.

 The SBA 7(a) Loan Program is the most popular guarantee program utilized by small businesses and startups alike.
-The program was specifically designed to aid small businesses that lack access to more traditional methods of financing, and therefore is often an ideal choice for proprietors with low credit scores.
+The program was specifically designed to aid small businesses that lack access to more traditional methods of financing.
+Therefore making this an ideal choice for proprietors with low credit scores.